 By 1967, plans had been made to construct a building to house Mathematics, Computer Sciences, the Statistics Center and CCIS, occupying 141,000 square feet of area.
 It was designed by the same Architects (Warner, Burns, Toan and Lunde) who had already designed Fine Hall (the math building) at Princeton University and the Courant Institute building at New York University.
 When finally completed in 1971, the building cost $7.7 million, including $3 million from the 1968 NJ Bond Act.
 The Math Department received a $1 million grant from the NSF in 1968 to pay for furnishing the offices, the library, and the seventh floor lounge.
 The building was christened the Hill Center for the Mathematical Sciences, honoring the most famous mathematician then associated with Rutgers.

 The Rutgers College Mathematics Department moved into the Hill Center on January 1, 1972 along with Computer Science, Statistics and CCIS.
 At the same time, most faculty in the Douglass and University College departments were given a second office in the Hill Center, but the main offices of those departments stayed put until 1981.
 In that year, there was a university-wide reorganization into three campuses (New Brunswick, Newark and Camden), each with their own Provost.
 The separate Math departments in the New Brunswick colleges were combined into one Mathematics Department, which became a part of the new Faculty of Arts and Sciences (FAS).
-This is its structure today [in 1995].
+This was its structure until 2007.

 Daniel Gorenstein (1923-1992) had come to Rutgers in 1969.
 In addition to being the Chairman of the New Brunswick Math Department (1975-1981), he was the founder and first director of DIMACS (see below) from 1989 until his unexpected death in 1992.
 His research area was finite groups, and he is generally credited as being the moving force behind the classification of the finite simple groups.
 He was elected to the National Academy of Sciences in 1987.